Easy Waffle Recipe

 Instructions

-• Searate the egg yolks from the egg whites.
+• Separate the egg yolks from the egg whites.
 In a mixing bowl, whisk egg yolks until well combined.
 This can also be done with hand beaters or a stand mixer.
-In a separate bowl, beat egg whites until foamy and peaks form. set aside.

 Eggs being beaten for waffles

-• Add milk, butter, vanilla, flour, sugar, baking powder and salt and continue mixing until combined.
-Once combined, fold in egg whites.
+• Add milk, butter, vanilla, flour, sugar, baking powder and salt to the egg yolks and continue mixing until combined.
+In a separate bowl, beat egg whites until foamy and peaks form.
+Fold egg whites into the batter until well combined.

 Waffle ingredients in a mixing bowl